How Much Does a Flat Roof Extension Cost?

 When you get a new extension built at the back of your home, you may find that the work generates a lot of garden waste.
 Garden waste needs to be disposed of separately from your normal waste.

-If you have a lot of it, you will need to hire a professional to remove this for you.
+If you have a lot, you will need to hire a professional to remove it for you.
 The average cost of garden waste removal is around £100-£200.

 Skip Hire